Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Introduction: Characterizing Degradation by SOH parameters

 A battery cell's voltage response to an input current profile can be captured and predicted by a cell model, be it physics-based and derived from first principles, or semi-empirical and approximated by an equivalent circuit \citep{plett_battery_2015}.
 Therefore, within such a model, a cell's capacity and rate capability are completely encoded by certain model parameters, which we will refer to as SOH (state of health) parameters, and the granularity of this parametrization depends on the model's complexity.
 Such SOH parameters interface between the underlying physicochemical degradation mechanisms and the apparent cell performance metrics, so the performance decay caused by the change of a particular parameter is also called a degradation mode \citep{birkl_degradation_2017}.
 If such SOH parameters can be identified from observed cell behaviors, we can track how they evolve across a cell's lifetime under different operating conditions, which might provide valuable clues about dominant aging mechanisms, inspire the formulation of more accurate degradation models, enable more effective aging-aware battery management and control, and even guide battery design to attenuate degradation.

-Although we treat SOH here as a loose term that denotes a cell's capacity and rate capability, whose precise meaning depends on the context of a particular cell model, SOH historically often refers to the total capacity $\hat{Q}_\mathrm{max}$\footnote{ In this paper, we will use the $\hat{Q}$ notation for any capacity whose definition relies on specifying an upper and lower cutoff voltage or potential for a full cell or for an electrode, respectively. } and equivalent internal resistance $R_0$ of a cell \citep{plett_battery_2016}, which form possibly the coarsest-grained description of capacity and power fade, and correspond to a simple ECM (equivalent circuit model) with only a monolithic OCV source $U_\mathrm{OCV}(z)$ assumed to be unchanged upon aging \citep{andre_advanced_2013} and a series resistor of $R_0$.
-Here $z$ denotes the cell SOC (state of charge), whose precise meaning will be clarified later.
+Although we treat SOH here as a loose term that denotes a cell's capacity and rate capability, whose precise meaning depends on the context of a particular cell model, SOH historically often refers to the total capacity $\hat{Q}_\mathrm{max}$ and equivalent internal resistance $R_0$ of a cell \citep{plett_battery_2016}, which form possibly the coarsest-grained description of capacity and power fade, and correspond to a simple ECM (equivalent circuit model) with only a monolithic OCV source $U_\mathrm{OCV}(z)$ assumed to be unchanged upon aging \citep{andre_advanced_2013} and a series resistor of $R_0$.
+Here $z$ denotes the cell SOC (state of charge), whose precise meaning will be clarified in \cref{subsec:ocv}, and we will use the $\hat{Q}$ notation with a hat for any capacity whose definition relies on specifying an upper and lower cutoff voltage or potential for a full cell or an electrode, respectively.
 There has been an enormous amount of research dedicated to estimating $\hat{Q}_\mathrm{max}$ and $R_0$ from voltage and current measurements \citep{plett_battery_2016,ng_predicting_2020}, but such parametrization is too coarse-grained to shed light on possible underlying degradation mechanisms.
 In this work, we will restrict ourselves to capacity fade only and focus on a natural refinement of the monolithic OCV relation by constructing the cell OCV as the difference between the PE (positive electrode/cathode) and NE (negative electrode/anode) OCP (open-circuit potential):

-where $z^\pm$ are the PE and NE SOC to be defined later, and three SOH parameters lithium inventory $\hat{Q}^\mathrm{Li}_\mathrm{max}$, PE active materials $\hat{Q}^+_\mathrm{max}$, and NE active materials $\hat{Q}^-_\mathrm{max}$, all measured in charges, will naturally surface in place of a single total capacity $\hat{Q}_\mathrm{max}$ as the SOH parameters, which correspond to the three well-known capacity fade modes: LLI (loss of lithium inventory), LAMp, and LAMn (loss of active materials in PE/NE), respectively \citep{dubarry_synthesize_2012}.
+where $z^\pm$ are the PE and NE SOC to be defined in \cref{subsec:ocp}, and three SOH parameters lithium inventory $\hat{Q}^\mathrm{Li}_\mathrm{max}$, PE active materials $\hat{Q}^+_\mathrm{max}$, and NE active materials $\hat{Q}^-_\mathrm{max}$, all measured in charges, will naturally surface in place of a single total capacity $\hat{Q}_\mathrm{max}$ as the SOH parameters, which correspond to the three well-known capacity fade modes: LLI (loss of lithium inventory), LAMp, and LAMn (loss of active materials in PE/NE), respectively \citep{dubarry_synthesize_2012}.

+The development history of the above electrode-specific OCV model, though with different parametrization, has recently been reviewed by \citet{olson_differential_2023} under the context of DV (differential voltage) and IC (incremental capacity) analysis.
+Indeed, this model was used to estimate the three modes of capacity fade first by DV \citep{dahn_user-friendly_2012} and IC \citep{dubarry_synthesize_2012,olson_differential_2023} analysis, based on the parametrization